Maryland’s brutal start proves costly in regular season finale loss to Michigan State

-With a double-digit lead secure, Michigan State began its tradition of allowing each senior to acknowledge the roaring crowd and kiss the Spartan logo at center court with a push-up.
+With a double-digit lead secure, Michigan State began its tradition of allowing each senior to acknowledge the roaring crowd and kiss the Spartans logo at center court with a push-up.
 Michigan State had struggled over the past month, but Sunday at Breslin Center, the Spartans had a dominant start and held off Maryland’s rally for a 77-67 victory that made Tom Izzo the winningest coach in Big Ten history.

 Barring a stunning run in the conference tournament, Maryland’s tumultuous season will end in a few days.
 As the No. 10 seed, the Terps (15-16, 7-13) will face the seventh-seeded Spartans again at 6:30 p.m.
 Thursday in Indianapolis.
-Maryland has lost to Michigan State (20-11, 11-9) twice this season, but the Terps and interim coach Danny Manning found optimism in Sunday’s second half, when they outscored Michigan State 41-31.
+Maryland has lost to Michigan State (20-11, 11-9) twice this season, but the Terps and interim coach Danny Manning found optimism in Sunday’s second half, in which they outscored Michigan State 41-31.

 After a disastrous first half — Michigan State scored the first 14 points and had an 18-1 lead — Manning said he told his team, “We have to do a better job winning the fight.”
 His Terrapins, who trailed 46-26 at halftime, challenged Michigan State with disruptive defense and strong shooting from senior Eric Ayala, who finished with a game-high 19 points.